-Recall from earlier in the article where I mentioned that whether a game supports SLI or not is determined whether NVIDIA has released a driver profile for it.
+Recall from earlier in the article where I mentioned that whether a game supports SLI or not is determined by whether NVIDIA has released a driver profile for it.

 NVIDIA will no longer be adding new SLI driver profiles on RTX 20 Series and earlier GPUs starting on January 1st, 2021